szajbus/szajbus.github.io/_posts/2023-05-22-pogo-distributed-supervisor-for-elixir.markdown

 ## When to use distributed supervisor

-Distributed supervisor is a good fit for clustered application that need to effortlessly spread the load over available nodes while preserving all the benefits of typical Elixir's `Supervisor` or `DynamicSupervisor`.
+Distributed supervisor is a good fit for clustered applications that need to effortlessly spread the load over available nodes while preserving all the benefits of typical Elixir's `Supervisor` or `DynamicSupervisor`.

 ## Real world example